Levy multiplicative chaos and star scale invariant random measures: Proof of Theorem Proof of Theorem 16

 Now we want to prove that $H$ stands for the finite-dimensional distributions of an ID process.
-For that purpose, observe that \eqref{fatal} and \eqref{norm}, that is $\psi_\epsilon(1)=0$, implies that, for each $t\in\R$, the ID random variable with L\'evy exponent is tight.
-Indeed, both relations imply that its characteristic triple $(b_\epsilon,\sigma_\epsilon,\nu_\epsilon)$ satisfies
+For that purpose, observe that (\ref{fatal}) and (\ref{norm}); that is $\psi_\epsilon(1)=0$, implies that, for each $t\in\mathbb{R}$, the ID random variable with L\'evy exponent